Industry Interview with:

 Tell us a bit about the career path that led to where you are now.

-What is your favorite experience you’ve had in your career?
+What is your favorite experience you’ve had in your career so far?
 Perhaps a musical idol you got to meet?
 A festival you were able to attend?
 A project you were involved with promoting?

 What band/artist or style of music outside the realm of college/community radio would people be most intrigued to hear you love?

 I love Nicki Minaj.
 I am a Barb, but aren’t we all?
 I also love One Direction but that’s less shocking.